15 Archive Sources on World War II (1939-45)

 • Archives of World War II in France, from history to personal history - an article by Patrice Marcilloux

-• Wars: find your ancestors mobilized and military - an article by Geneafinder
+• Wars: find your mobilized and military ancestors - an article by Geneafinder

 • History by Image - works and archive images by the Ministry of Culture